thedistance/parse-server-mailer-adapter/README.md

 ```

 Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)&lt;[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)>** Exposes `sendMail`, `sendPasswordResetEmail` and
-`sendVerificationEmail` for Parse's benefit, plus the `sendTemplateEmail`
+`sendVerificationEmail` for Parse's benefit.
+In addition, there are two
-method for creating custom emails.
+custom template methods; `sendTemplateEmail` allows you to specify a template
+and an object of local template variables, whereas `sendCustomEmail` allows
+you to pass global message variables (such as from address) as well as giving
+you full control of the options for the send handler.

 ## License